Connecting Synapse to Cerbos Hub

 CERBOS_HUB_DEPLOYMENT_ID

-When running under Docker, pass them through on the command line (for local testing) or via the orchestrator’s secret mechanism (for production):
+When running under Docker, pass the credentials through on the command line for local testing or through the orchestrator’s secret mechanism for production:

 $ docker run --rm --name synapse -p 3594:3594 \